stefansson30952/CPEN431A9AutomaticEc2Deployment/README.md

 ## Additional notes

 The .pem file is storred at /ec2/keypair/{key_pair_id} in parameter store on AWS if you want to ssh on your own into the server

+Our server uses a bash script to start 80 nodes called run_servers.sh.
+I have added the file to the github repo because it is needed to have the code work.
+If you want to use your own bash script you can put it in the s3 bucket and change line 95 in the ./cdk/lambda/startEC2/index.js to run the correct bash script.